 A history of castles

 After 1114 the Normans rebuilt Exeter Cathedral but it was demolished in 1260 and rebuilt again.
 In 1080 a Benedictine priory (a small monastery) was founded in Exeter.
-In the 13th century the friars arrived in Exeter.
-The friars were like monks but instead of withdrawing from the world they went out to preach.
+In the 13th century, the friars arrived in Exeter.
+The friars were like monks but instead of withdrawing from the world, they went out to preach.
 There were two denominations of friars in Exeter.
 The Augustinians were called grey friars because of their grey habits.
-At first their friary was on the site of Friernhay Street.
+At first, their friary was on the site of Friernhay Street.
 Later they moved to a site east of the town walls.
-There were also Dominican friars in Exeter, known as black friars because of their black habits.
+There were also Dominican friars, known as black friars because of their black habits.

 In Medieval Exeter the main industry was making wool.
 It was woven then fulled.
 That means the wool was pounded in a mixture of clay and water to clean and thicken it.
 Wooden hammers worked by watermills pounded the wool.
 It could then be dyed.

 In those days the word hay meant a piece of land enclosed by a hedge or field.
-The hays of Exeter live on in many street names such as Southernhay, Noerthernhay, Princesshay, Friernhay (the friars hay) and Bonhay Road.
+The hays of Exeter live on in many street names such as Southernhay, Northernhay, Princesshay, Friernhay (the friar's hay), and Bonhay Road.
 (Bonhay may be from the Norman French good hay).
 Rack Street gets its name because wool was hung out to dry on racks there.

 In the early 13th century passages were dug to bring water into Exeter.
 In 1435 William Wynard built almshouses for 12 poor people.
 There was also a hostel for lepers, dedicated to Mary Magdalene built in the 12th century.
 Magdalen Street is named after it.